 Special groups

-Abdominal pain in older people, the immunocompromised, and pregnant women often presents atypically.
-Combined with a lack of understanding of the physiologic changes in these patients’ response to certain diseases, this means their diagnosis and treatment is often delayed, and complication and mortality rates are consequently higher.[14]Chen EH, Mills AM.
+Abdominal pain in older people, patients who are immunocompromised, and pregnant women often presents atypically, which can lead to delayed diagnosis of life-threatening abdominal pathology.[8]Chen EH, Mills AM.
 Abdominal pain in special populations.
 Emerg Med Clin North Am.
 2011 May;29(2):449-58.

 http://www.ncbi.nlm.nih.gov/pubmed/21515187?tool=bestpractice.com